-In summary, the above explains that post covid, traffic is continuing to recover, however, class 2 is still not at pre-covid levels and again without any growth.
-Whilst class 4 is performing strongly, it is class 2 traffic which has the biggest impact on the Board's income.
+In summary, traffic is returning to near pre-covid levels, which is helping to provide better than forecast income, however, class 2 traffic could be affected by the cost of living and home working, which would impact on the Board's income.
 If class 2 traffic does not continue to show a year- on -year sustained growth, it will make forecasting the Board's budget difficult and will have a significant impact on the longer-term financial planning and ability to carry out maintenance.

-It is also noted that if inflation and energy prices continue to rise at their current rate, it will place a financial pressure on the current budget and may result in a reduced maintenance fund in year and future years if income is not as forecast.
+It is also noted that inflation and energy prices are still high and could place a financial pressure on the current budget, which may result in a reduced maintenance fund in year and future years if income is not as forecast.